Menu Close

 Key Successes

-• Championed efforts to expand economic development and investment through continuing vital state agencies and programs
+• Championed efforts to expand economic development and investment through investments in public and private infrastructure.

-• Supported measures to enhance the state’s housing supply for families and those entering the workforce
+• Supported measures to enhance the state’s options for affordable and reliable child care.

-• Advocated for the passage of enhanced penalties for repeat offenders of organized retail theft
+• Advocated for the passage of enhanced policies to meet the needs of the future workforce.

 Issue Spotlight